shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/df6cd241-4a9e-4690-a99d-4cc90b861910" />

 Renders with a fully transparent background so it blends seamlessly into your dashboard.
 For this to look right, you need a Home Assistant theme that switches between a light and dark background.
-Without it, weather effects will float on a static background color.

 <details>
 <summary><b>Example 1 — Header Integration</b></summary>